The pickup truck business is nothing if not competitive.

 Tailgates traditionally go up and down, but the 2019 GMC Sierra 1500 debuted the brand’s trick Multi-Pro tailgate, which can be configured in myriad ways.
 Ram wasn’t going to take that lying down, so it developed a reconfigurable “multifunction tailgate” to match GMC’s.
 The transformable tailgate debuts on the 2019 Ram 1500 at the 2019 Chicago Auto Show.

 Ram’s design can be used as a normal drop-down truck tailgate, complete with a remote-release function.
 But it can also be split vertically into two sections, which swing open like the rear doors on a van.
-Ram claims this is a first-of-its-kind feature.
-The Honda Ridgeline has a vertically hinged tailgate, but it swings open as one piece.

 The two sections are split 60/40, meaning there is an odd-looking off-center seam when the tailgate is closed.
 Each door can be opened individually, and can swing outward up to 88 degrees, according to Ram.
-The tailgate itself has a 2,000-pound load rating, Ram said.
-A retractable step can be added for easier access to the bed.
+The tailgate itself has a 2,000-pound load rating,

 The Ram 1500 multifunction tailgate isn’t quite as complicated as GMC’s Multi-Pro tailgate.
 It has four possible configurations, while the GMC tailgate has six, including a shelf meant to act as a workstation, as well as a chock for keeping longer items in place while the tailgate is down.